Doing more with less

 How does it help?

-In landfills, food waste and other organic material is broken down by bacteria in the absence of oxygen, producing methane gas – a potent greenhouse gas.
+Food waste and other organic materials are broken down in landfills by bacteria without oxygen, producing methane gas – a potent greenhouse gas.
 Composting allows food waste to decompose in the presence of oxygen, producing no methane.
-It also mimics natural nutrient recycling processes breaking down organic materials to produce organic fertilizer, which uses significantly less energy and does not contain any chemicals.
+It also mimics natural nutrient recycling processes, breaking down organic materials to produce organic fertilizer, which uses significantly less energy and contains no chemicals.
 Composting preserves natural spaces that would have otherwise been used for landfills.
 And finally, compost is produced and used locally, shrinking the carbon footprint associated with processing the material.

-At ASU, almost half of our waste stream is made up of food waste and potentially compostable material.
+At ASU, almost half of our waste stream comprises food waste and potentially compostable material.
 Small changes like taking only what you can eat in the dining halls and composting your food scraps can have a major impact.
 We have created a series of programs to help you live, work and play more sustainably:

 Service provider: City of Phoenix Compost Facility.